dbart01/DBBenchmark/README.md

 An Objective-C/C framework designed for extremely simple and easy benchmarking during development.

 ### Block-based Benchmarks
-Benchmarking with blocks can be is very easy:
+Benchmarking with blocks is very easy.
+You can even customize the output name:
 ```objc
 [DBBenchmark benchmark:^{
   for (int i = 0; i < 1000000; ++i) {